America’s Most Exuberant Neighborhood Tour

 Discover the architectural and historical treasures in one of the nation’s largest historic preservation districts – Old Louisville!
 Long known as “America’s Grandest Victorian Neighborhood”, this stunning 45-square-block area lies directly south of downtown Louisville and boasts well over 1,000 old homes, churches, and other buildings today.
 Built primarily between 1885 and 1905, these structures create a veritable time capsule of late-Victorian and early twentieth-century architecture, its broad avenues and quiet courts lined with notable examples of Gothic Revival, Richardsonian Romanesque, Queen Anne, Italianate, Chateauesque, Second Empire, and Beaux Arts dwellings that typify the style and elegance of the Gilded Age.

-Daily walking tours from March 15 to November – as well as private tours and receptive tours for your coach – will help you discover the charms of this beautifully embowered space in the heart of Kentucky’s largest city.
+Daily walking tours seven days a week from March through November; select dates in the off-season.
+Private tours and receptive tours for your coach available.
+Louisville Historic Tours will help you discover the charms of this beautifully embowered space in the heart of Kentucky’s largest city.
 City-wide tours available as well.

-Specializing in Old Louisville – daily walking tours of America’s Grandest Victorian Neighborhood at 11AM, 1PM, 7:30PM from March 15 – November 15.
+Specializing in Old Louisville – daily walking tours of America’s Grandest Victorian Neighborhood at 11AM, 1PM, 7:30PM, seven days a week from March through November; select dates in the off-season..

 A GPS of “1300 South Fourth Street” will help you arrive, but do not go inside the actual building.
 All walking tours start and end in front of the brown “Welcome to Old Louisville” sign at the corner of South Fourth Street and West Ormsby Avenue, which is a block north of Central Park.
 Because of a recent fire, we no longer meet at Smokey’s Bean coffee shop.
 Call or text: (502) 718-2764 for more information.